 Unfortunately, the disease is difficult to diagnose.
 Due to this, and the aggression of the disease, the first-year survival rate is only 9%.
 Pancreatic cancer is often found once it has already reached an advanced stage.
 Over 1,200 people worldwide receive a pancreatic cancer diagnosis each day.

-In Israel and around the World
+Pancreatic Cancer Rates in Israel and the World

-Hopefully the results of this trial will show positive results that will help attain the necessary FDA approval.
+Hopefully, the results of this trial will show positive results that will help attain the necessary FDA approval.
 The drug offers hope for patients worldwide.
 And with continuing cancer research in Israel and around the world, we can remain hopeful that treatments will improve our quality of life.

 Is this trial only available in Israel?
 My 91 year old mother has been recently diagnosed as having pancreatic cancer and because of her age they feel she is neither a candidate for surgery or chemo.
 It seems wrong to just sit idly by and do nothing, especially if there is a treatment that might help her.
 Before this occurred she was a vibrant healthy woman, in fact probably in better health than me at 65.

 Wow Bernard, that is a difficult situation.
 From what I know, the hospitals that were doing this trial are: Hillel Yaffe Medical Center, Yitzhak Shamir Medical Center, Soroka Medical Center, Sheba Medical Center, Rambam Health Care Campus, Laniado Hospital, Tel Aviv Sourasky Medical Center and Shaare Zedek Medical Center.
 Maybe try calling them?
 The number for Shaare Zedek Medical Center, which I have dealt with many times and have been greatly impressed by, is 972-2-6666666.
 They usually have English speaking people on staff, and most Doctors have a perfect English.